 Urea cycle is a series of metabolic reactions that occur in the liver to convert ammonia to urea.
 The urea cycle is made up of six enzymes that rid the body of nitrogen produced during amino acid metabolism.
 They break it down into urea, which is excreted in the urine.
 This article talks about the importance and regulation of the Urea Cycle.
 There are different disorders also related to the improper functioning of the enzymes of the urea cycle.

-1. What is the primary purpose of the urea cycle in the human body?
+1. What is the urea cycle?

-7. How is the urea cycle regulated in the body?
+9. How is the urea cycle regulated?